maged-morkos/TwitterTask/README.md

   - display user description if exist and if not the tableViewCell will change it's hight and fit the content

 - everytime the app will check if it is online or offline if it was offline the data will retrieved from the cashed one if exist and if not a message will appear to the user to connect and try again and in case of online statues the app will directly connect to twitter Apis and get the followers list

+# 3- FollowerDetailsViewController
+when user choose a follower this view will open with the background image, profile image, user full name and list of tweets

+## what is used in this class
+- Reach file to get the statues of the network
+- library called "MBTwitterScroll" to handel the scrolling and the design of the view to be like the Twitter app

+## logic
+- Using Twitter Api and the help of the Swifter library a list of tweets for selected follower was retrieved
+- Using the help of "MBTwitterScroll" the background image, profile photo and user full name was displayed with the same design of Twitter app
+- Table view containg a list with user tweets